WA9ONY/Pico-RP2040/README.md

 Goals
 + Create GitHub account
-+ Create RP2040 Arduino repo.
++ Create RP2040 and Arduino repo.
 + Use GitHub web interface to create the README.md file.

 GitHub is a great way to document and share RP2040 and Arduino projects.